Header Image for Historic Fortifications Trail

 Halton Castle and Chapel of St Oswald, St Cuthbert & King Alfwald

-At the bottom of the lane, when you finally rejoin the Aydon Road, all you need to do is turn right and walk directly back to the town centre where a selection of welcoming hostelries await (we went for The Black Bull on Middle Street – highly recommended)
+At the bottom of the lane, when you finally rejoin the road (Aydon Road), all you need to do is turn right and walk directly back to the town centre where a selection of welcoming hostelries await (we went for The Black Bull on Middle Street – highly recommended).
+And that, dear friends, concludes our description of the Corbridge Historic Fortifications Trail.
+I hope you’ve enjoyed it and look forward to your company on the next adventure!

 Leave a Comment